zwbetz-gh/zwbetz/content/_index.md

 Some blog oldies: [Simple Pleasures]({{< relref "simple-pleasures" >}}) and [Things I Like]({{< relref "things-i-like" >}}).

-A quote by one of my favorite thinkers: Carl Jung.
+A quote by one of my favorite thinkers, Carl Jung.

 > Even a happy life cannot be without a measure of darkness, and the word happy would lose its meaning if it were not balanced by sadness.
 It is far better to take things as they come along with patience and equanimity.